Kaala (2018 film): Controversies

 K. Rajashekaran of GSR Vinmeen Creations filed a case claiming the title of this film against Pa Ranjith, Rajnikanth and Dhanush.
 His allegation was that he had registered the title Kaarikalan with the South Indian Film Chamber of Commerce.
 In response, Wunderbar Films filed a counter-affidavit saying the story was written by Pa Ranjith and the title Kaala is registered by M/s Mini Studio, a sister concern of Wunderbar Films, with Tamil Film Producers Council on 24 May 2017.

-The film's release in Karnataka, was ultimately stalled, because of Rajinikanth's statement over the Cauvery Water Sharing Issue, as a state from the Karnataka Film Chamber of Commerce.
-The film's distributor's office in Karnataka, was destroyed by pro-Kannada activists, regarding the issue, and was released in Karnataka, after high court order.
-Kaala's release was banned in Norway and Switzerland after Rajinikanth's comments about the Sterlite Issue, regarding the anti-social elements.
+The film's release in Karnataka was banned by the Karnataka Film Chamber of Commerce after Rajinikanth made statements supporting Tamil Nadu's claims in the Kaveri River water dispute during the 2018 Tamil Nadu protests for Kaveri water sharing.
+The film distributor's office in Karnataka was vandalised by pro-Kannada activists as well.
+It was ultimately released in Karnataka, after an order by the Karnataka High Court.

+Kaala later faced calls for banning in Norway and Switzerland after Rajinikanth labelled protestors of the Thoothukudi violence as "anti-social elements".

 Reception

 Critical response

-The film received positive reviews from critics.
+The film received mixed reviews from critics.

 The Times of India rated the film 3.5 out of 5 and stated that Ranjith owes to his excellent technical crew for "helping him visualise and deliver this 51% Rajini-49% Ranjith movie".
 The Indian Express rated the movie 3.5 out of 5 and said that "Ranjith stays true to his objective.
 The traces of what we saw in Kabali have been fleshed out and beautifully embellished".
 NDTV rated the movie 3 out of 5 stars and stated that Kaala is out and out a director's film with a strong political core.
 Rajinikanth, in a toned-down avatar, is a bonus.'.
-Meanwhile, The Hindu criticized the movie for its political elements and rated the film 2 out of 5, stating "an underwhelming film made for Rajinikanth, the politician.
+Meanwhile, The Hindu criticised the movie for its political elements and rated the film 2 out of 5, stating "an underwhelming film made for Rajinikanth, the politician.
 It’s difficult to think of Kaala as a film that was written for a star who claims to have had no political ambitions at the time.
 Now that he has become a politician, it’s Rajni the superstar that we long to see".
 The Hindustan Times gave its ratings as 4 out of 5 for the movie, stating "Rajinikanth lends his voice to Pa Ranjith’s political viewpoint".